 The General Training reading test is considered by most people to be easier than the Academic one.
 Firstly, the reading texts are not as complicated.
 In sections one and two, rather than having one long passage to read, you will have to answer questions from two short texts.
 Also, these initial two sections are designed to test your ability to function in an English-speaking country, and so the questions usually focus on your being able to find or check information (i.e. True / False / Not given, Sentence Completion, Short Answer, etc) rather than identify opinions or follow long arguments.
 That means that you will not get any of the traditionally “difficult” questions until section 3 (i.e. Headings, Multiple Choice, Summary Completion, or Information Match).

 However, the language tested in the GeneralTraining test is totally different to that of the Academic one, and will need to get more answers correct to reach a 7.5 (36 compared to 34 – 35).
 Therefore, I strongly advise you to take two or three tests from a Cambridge book to see what your score is.
 Personally, I think that there will be very few students who are able to achieve a 7.5 in academic writing and not in reading, but if this is you, then maybe the switch will be worthwhile.

 I hope that you have found this information useful.
 No matter which exam you choose to sit, Academic or General Training, achieving a minimum of 75. in each module is not an easy task.
-If you would like help from a teacher who has guided many students to this score or higher, then please send me an email (firstname.lastname@example.org) so that we can discuss how I can help you best.
+If you would like help from a teacher who has guided many students to this score or higher, then please look at our IELTS Writing Packages or send me an email at email@example.com so that we can discuss how I can help you best.

 If you are unsure if you currently have an internship that will satisfy the GMC’s requirements, then I strongly recommend that you refer to this blog post, which clearly lays out exactly what is accepted and what is not.
 You can find out more about the UK Foundation Programme on this link.